...Oh yeah; because I can't sew.

 - photo from icanhascheezburger

 "For me, keeping my passion has been built on two major things; forgiving myself for "failing" and putting up goals which I can reach.[...]
 I personally don't think that there is one good way to keep passion in life, for me it was to find solutions for my weaknesses, for you it might be to challenge your strenghts.
 And I don't think that this one way works for more than a few years or months.
 For me, my life has changed so much since I started my internship that I had to find a new way that worked right now to not burn-out.
-But maybe you at least got some inspiration on how to do it, or how not to do it now ;)
+But maybe you at least got some inspiration on how to do it, or how not to do it now ;)- my social media marketing friend

 I also think that cycles are good, I think they make you develop, how else would you have begun to reflect on this?"